 The field of composition today is complex.
 The graduate program in composition at Princeton offers a course of study designed to enable each of its students to understand the field and to contribute to it in a productive, resourceful, and individual way.

-The department currently has five composers.
+The department currently has six composers.
 Steve Mackey, a composer and electric guitarist, has lately emphasized experimental music theater and orchestral music with and without soloists.
 Dan Trueman co-founded the Princeton Laptop Orchestra and performs on a range of instruments (including the Hardanger fiddle) with a number of his own ensembles.
 Dmitri Tymoczko is interested in the intersection of classical, rock, and jazz, as well as the compositional applications of theoretical ideas.
-And Barbara White's music and writings concern the interaction of sound with film, dance, and theater; the cultural and intercultural contexts of musical materials; and the porous boundary between everyday experience and the "special" realm of art.
+Barbara White's music and writings concern the interaction of sound with film, dance, and theater; the cultural and intercultural contexts of musical materials; and the porous boundary between everyday experience and the "special" realm of art.
 Ju Ri Seo seeks to create coherent and complex musical structure by way of allusions to traditional music, sonic ambiguity with microtones and composed resonance, and simple materials that often take a surprising course.
 She writes for all instrumental forces, including electronics, for both professionals and amateurs.

 Plan of Study